kurowyn/eleg/README.md

 # eleg
-Elementary implementation of grep in the C programming language.
+Elementary implementation of grep in the C programming language (thus the name, *eleg*).

 # Usage Examples
 ```